ScorpionBytes/h3-cli/guides/touchless-nodezero.md

 You can now deploy NodeZero automatically on your Docker Host using the h3-cli agent.

-All _internal_ pentests require that you deploy NodeZero on your Docker Host.
+All _internal_ pentests require that you deploy NodeZero on a Docker Host inside your network.
-This is normally done by copy+pasting the NodeZero Launch Command curl script and manually running it on your machine.
+This is normally done by manually copy+pasting the NodeZero Launch Command curl script and running it on your machine.

-In order to launch NodeZero automatically, you must first spin up an h3-cli agent process on the Docker Host.
+To launch NodeZero automatically, you first spin up an agent process on your Docker Host, using the h3-cli.
 The h3-cli agent is a long-lived daemon process that periodically polls the H3 API and launches NodeZero automatically on the local machine when a new pentest is created and assigned to that agent.

 **NOTE:** If you are running _external_ pentests, NodeZero is deployed automatically to the H3 cloud and the h3-cli agent is not required.